-Elizabeth Rosar Chermack is a Minnesota Child Custody Attorney, with an office in Burnsville, and can represent you in your child custody matter.
-Call (952) 491-0390 or send an email to firstname.lastname@example.org to schedule a consultation with Liz.
+Elizabeth Rosar Chermack is a Burnsville Bankruptcy Attorney, and can help you analyze whether an exemption to the bankruptcy means test applies to you.
+Call (952) 491-0390 or send an email to firstname.lastname@example.org to schedule a consultation.

 ATTORNEY ADVERTISING MATERIAL.
 The content of this website is for informational purposes only and is not intended as legal advice.
 No attorney/client relationship is formed by use of this website.
 Do not submit confidential information via this site unless and until there is a signed retainer contract on file.